iyerhari5/P3-BehavioralCloning/README.md

 The results of the model on both tracks are shown below.

 Track 1:

 ![alt text][image5]

 Track 2:

 ![alt text][image6]

 ### Testing for generalization

-In order to check how well the model generalized, I used only the training data from Track 2 to create the model.
+In order to test how well the model can generalize, I used only the training data from Track 2 to create the model.
 The only change was that I increased the data augmnetation to create more samples from the input data.
 The results were quite satisfactory and the model was able to perform quite well on Track 1 even though it has never seen the track before in the training!